Earache and Ear Pain

-If you have a cold it could cause earache without the ear becoming infected.
+If you have a cold or flu it could cause earache without the ear becoming infected.
 This is usually the result of excessive mucous collecting in the middle ear and putting pressure on the ear drum.
 Over-the-counter painkillers such as paracetamol and ibuprofen may help ease the pain of cold-related earache, or you could try an over-the-counter decongestant remedy (do not give decongestants to children under the age of six – those aged 12 and under may take decongestants with their doctor’s approval).

 Having a throat infection such as tonsillitis can make it painful for you to swallow, but it can also cause earache.
 According to the NHS, tonsillitis usually clears up after a few days – though see your GP if you don’t feel better after four days or if the symptoms are severe.